bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 Thank you for using Widget Builder

-This guide will help you get your enviornment set up.
+This guide will help you get your environment set up.

 Before continuing, please make sure you've created or have been provided a Store API account.
 You'll need those credentials in order to generate the appropriate configurations.